mikemiksch/seattle-201d16/class-06-dom-objects-domain_modeling/objects-notes.md

 We can declare objects using object literal notation:

 1. curly braces `{}`
-2. key: value pairs - colon between k/v, comma after each pair (except the last one)
+2. 'key': value pairs - colon between k/v, comma after each pair (except the last one)
 3. properties - any data type, including other objects
 4. methods - function(s) associated with the object